wabubby/Econ-Obsidian/CIE 3M1a/Economic System.md

+general categories that illustrate how economies distribute and prioritise resources.

 Due to their intrinsically complex nature, economic systems are hard to describe.
 By boiling it down, we can determine economic systems as a guideline for production:

 - **What** to produce?